 This isn't as strange an occurrence as it might sound because it is often the case that someone learning the structure of a machine will ask more questions about its operation than the inventor has thought to ask.
 She made her first contribution to the furtherment of the machine by translating a paper (in French) by the Italian engineer Menabrea, "Sketch of the Analytical engine invented by Charles Babbage Esq".

 Babbage asked why she didn't write it herself as she certainly knew enough not to have need to translate something.
 In fact the translated paper was far less important than the copious notes that she wrote following it - the notes were three times longer than the original paper.
+The translation and the notes are available here as part of a set of resources on the Analytical Engine collected by Fourmilab Switzerland.

 The annotations clearly demonstrate that she had made the leap of imagination necessary to see that the program, the software, was as important as the machine.
 The machine is merely the vehicle for the idea embodied in the program.
 She gives details of how to program the calculation of the Bernoulli numbers and how the machine can be made to do much more.
 She wrote: